- Safety and Health Topics

 Many workers in the landscaping and horticulture services industries are Hispanic.
 OSHA requires that employers conduct all required training of workers in a language and vocabulary workers can understand.
-OSHA's Spanish-Language Compliance Assistance Resources, and Spanish-We Can Help pages identify Spanish-language outreach resources, and detail how employers can work cooperatively with OSHA.
+OSHA's Spanish-Language Compliance Assistance Resources page identifies Spanish-language outreach resources and details how employers can work cooperatively with OSHA.

 Landscaping and horticulture hazards are addressed in specific standards for the general industry if work is considered maintenance activity and the construction industry if work is considered building activity.